+I tried to set a necessary boundary.
 I asked my father to please stop sending me racist emails.

 After ignoring me and pouting for a week, he sent me a hateful email telling me that he is proud of being a racist and he can cut me off if I don’t like it.